 Under this approach, QSGRs are dispatched by SCED as if already online even though they are physically unable to respond for the first 10 minutes.
 As a result, regulation reserves are deployed to balance the system.

 Many operators of combustion turbines cannot meet the QSGR requirements and therefore have no other option than to self-commit.
-Other QSGR-qualified combustion turbines choose not to participate as QSGRs in SCED and instead self-commit.
+Most QSGR-qualified combustion turbines choose not to participate as QSGRs in SCED and instead self-commit.

-A MIRTM could potentially improve the efficiency of the commitment, dispatch and pricing of resources such as combustion turbines and demand response resources by (1) coordinating the commitment and honoring the resources’ temporal constraints; (2) expanding the scope of participation; and (3) reflecting the physical realities of the system.
+A MIRTM could potentially improve the efficiency of the commitment, dispatch and pricing of resources such as combustion turbines and demand response resources by (1) coordinating the commitment as a power pool across all QSEs and honoring the resources’ temporal constraints; (2) expanding the scope of participation (Not sure what this means.
+If QSEs do not currently participate and prices are higher than their costs, then they may be violation of PUC rules so how is this expanding scope of participation); and (3) reflecting the physical realities of the system.

 WHAT WOULD CHANGE WITH THE IMPLEMENTATION OF MIRTM?

-In contrast to the current design which evaluates single five minute intervals, in the MIRTM construct the real-time market software will analyze multiple consecutive five-minute intervals (the “MIRTM horizon”) to determine the most economical commitment and dispatch of resources.
+In contrast to the current design which evaluates single five minute intervals, in the MIRTM construct the real-time market software will analyze multiple consecutive five-minute intervals (the “MIRTM horizon”) to determine the most economical commitment and dispatch of resources in each of several intervals longer than 5 minutes.

-The MIRTM horizon enables the coordination of a more efficient commitment and dispatch of the current fleet of resources, and also could be expected to enhance competition by attracting more resources, especially demand response, to the real-time market.
+The MIRTM horizon enables the coordination of a more efficient commitment and dispatch of the current fleet of resources, and also could be expected to enhance competition by attracting more resources, especially demand response, to the real-time market. {what does a Load Resource get when it would participate in MIRTM?
+Is there an extra payment?
+ORDEC reserves?
+If dispatched off, all that happens is the Load is not consuming as pays nothing.
+A price responsive load can shut off anytime it so desires.
+Are you going to guarantee that the cost the load will pay will not exceed its dispatched price for the MIRTM horizon?
+Do they get the lower of the 5 min LMP or must they pay the MIRTM price?
+How is this calculated?}

 For MIRTM to be effective, accurate forecasting of system conditions over the MIRTM horizon is critical.
 Important inputs to MIRTM include:

 Short-term load forecast

+Current actual load (GTBD){seams issue in RT Pricing and future prices; does MIRTM replace SCED or is it an add on.
+Does MIRTM produce real time LMPs for settlement?}

 Intermittent (wind, solar) resource capacity short-term forecasts

+Resource status;

-Resource status
+projected Resource Status?

 Commitment instructions issued by MIRTM would be binding, but Locational Marginal Prices (LMPs) would be binding for only the next (current) five-minute interval.